Roanoke Island Historical Association Staff

 Terri Lowry-Wingo | Director of Finance

-Terri is pleased to be in her third year with The Lost Colony.
+Terri is pleased to be in her sixth year with The Lost Colony.
 She is currently studying for her CPA certification but when she’s not working or studying she enjoys spending time with her family, skyping with her son in Germany and spending quiet weekends at home or on the beach with her ‘book of the month’.
 She is the author several brilliant literary masterpieces, the most notable of which being, The End Is Near!
 A story distributed in spoken word by her team of homeless doomsday prophets.
 An amateur archaeologist, and self proclaimed aficionado of everything really old, Wingo has etched her newest book, I’m Not Crazy, You Are, into clay tablets using only Sumerian hieroglyphs and the letter Q. Asked about her unorthodox approach to publishing, Wingo said, “I’m a genius.
 If people want to read my books they should have to translate them.
 They’ll appreciate them more.”

 Terry Fowler | Office Manager

-Terry is The Colony’s office manager.
+Terry is the Colony’s office manager.
 She has been a part of the administrative staff since 1998 and also serves as the administrative liaison to the board of directors while managing Morrison Grove in the shoulder season.
-Terry and Ivan, her husband of 35 years, lives on a small farm in Washington County where they maintain animal rescues of horses, dogs, cats, goats, and other domestic varieties.
+Terry and Ivan, her husband of 35 years, lives on a small farm in Washington County where they maintain animal rescues of horses, dogs, cats, goats and other domestic varieties.

 Crystal Simpson | Maintenance Supervisor